cosmos/cosmos/WHITEPAPER.md

 validators and the choice of delegation by delegators.
-In order to encourage the discovery and early reporting of found vulnerabilities, the Cosmos Hub encourages hackers to publish successful exploits via a `ReportHackTx` transaction that essentially says, "This validator got hacked.
+In order to encourage the discovery and early reporting of found vulnerabilities, the Cosmos Hub encourages hackers to publish successful exploits via a `ReportHackTx` transaction that says, "This validator got hacked.
 Please send bounty to this address".
 Upon such an exploit, the validator and delegators will become inactive, `HackPunishmentRatio` (default 5%) of everyone's atoms will get slashed, and `HackRewardRatio` (default 5%) of everyone's atoms will